 Continuing Down Joo Chiat Road

 On the corner opposite is Mr & Mrs Moghans Super Crispy Prata (Tripadvisor Reviews*), a stall that sells the best roti prata at a great price.
-It’s actually within Tin Yeang Restaurant on the corner with Dunman Road.
+It’s actually within Tin Yeang Restaurant on the corner of Dunman Road.
 It’s very popular and the main drawback can be the long waiting times.

 Slightly further down the road, Teong Theng Co sells rattan furniture.
 This type of furniture used to be very common, but now this is the only traditional shop left selling these unique chairs and tables.

 As you continue walking down the road, there are many cafes and little shops.
-Just before the corner with East Coast Road is Awfully Chocolate (Website, Tripadvisor Reviews*), a delicious bakery and cafe serving baked goodies and delicious deserts.
+Just before the corner with East Coast Road is Awfully Chocolate (Website, Tripadvisor Reviews*), a delicious bakery and cafe serving baked goodies and delicious desserts.